larisayyen/Web_Scraping/README.md

 Web Scraping and API are important data sourcing skills.

 # Stock Market Challenge

-use request.get() to scrap stock market information use pandas to output csv
+use request.get() to scrap stock market information;

+use pandas to output csv

 ```bash